 Nina Bhagwat, Off-Screen Diversity Executive at Channel 4, and Professor Kate Pahl from Manchester Metropolitan University, challenged participants to talk, think and act collaboratively with the aim of strengthening the cultural workforce through diversity.

-Short keynotes explored models for recruitment and retention within and outside our sectors; frameworks for increasing access to skills development; and the value of co-acquisition of the knowledge needed to create a diverse workplace.
+Their keynotes explored models for recruitment and retention within and outside our sectors; frameworks for increasing access to skills development; and the value of co-acquisition of the knowledge needed to create a diverse workplace.

 Delegates had the opportunity to discuss emerging questions, to share experience and to explore potential action through market place conversations.
 See the schedule of discussions here.

 It was a lively and dynamic event with peers from diverse arts and heritage organisations, universities and sector bodies from across the North and beyond, who share a commitment to working together to build a more resilient cultural sector.